-For your child's learning to best flourish, it is imperative that they continuously arrive to school on time at 7:35am.
+For your child's learning to best flourish, it is imperative that they continuously arrive to school on time by 8:05 am.
 Excessive absences/tardies are those which though excused occur in such quantity that they affect a student’s overall academic performance.
 Students who are excessively absent/tardy are subject to the following:

 Did you know…